datatalking/Automate-The-Boring-Stuff/README.md

-# Automate The boring stuff
+# Automate The Boring Stuff
 Python Tutorial and learning